Last orders: Rise of closing auctions stirs worries in European stock markets

 RARE SOURCE OF REVENUE

-For exchange operators like Deutsche Boerse <DB1Gn.DE> and the London Stock Exchange <LSE.L>, the rise of closing auctions provides a rare and much-needed source of revenue.
+For exchange operators like Deutsche Boerse and the London Stock Exchange, the rise of closing auctions provides a rare and much-needed source of revenue.

 The exchanges often charge higher fees to transact in the closing auction compared with intraday levels.
 Each bourse has a different fee structure so it's hard to pinpoint an exact premium.